 Styles that "Puncher" May Have Trouble with: "Pressure fighters" who attack with combination after combination can give "counter punchers" the most trouble.
 Throw one, two, or three punches at a time and counter punchers will "pick you apart."
 Throws combination after combination and force them to back up and now they can't land those beautiful counter punches they are so effective with.

-Slick "boxers" who dance the ring and never come in to initiate an attack and this can give counter punchers too, or turn into a really boring fight, with the counter puncher "waiting" in the middle of the ring and the "boxer" dancing circles around them.
+Slick "boxers" who dance the ring and never come in to initiate an attack can give counter punchers too. or it can turn into a really boring fight, with the counter puncher "waiting" in the middle of the ring and the "boxer" dancing circles around them.
 BORING!
 That's why you must strive to become more of a "complete fighter"and learn how to adjust as needed to defeat any boxing style of opponent.